Citi Custom Cash Card vs. Citi Double Cash Card

 Why should you get the Citi Custom Cash Card?

-• If you can take advantage of an intro APR on purchases, the Citi Custom Cash Card stands out.
-This card gives new customers a 0 percent intro APR on purchases and balance transfers for 15 months, followed by a variable APR of 19.24 percent to 29.24 percent, which could be a tremendous help if you have a big expense like a home repair or renovation on the horizon.
+If you can take advantage of an intro APR on purchases, the Citi Custom Cash Card stands out.
+This card gives new customers a 0 percent intro APR on purchases and balance transfers for 15 months, followed by a 18.49% - 28.49% (Variable) APR, which could be a tremendous help if you have a big expense like a home repair or renovation on the horizon.

-Also note that since Citi Custom Cash essentially lets you choose your own bonus category and automatically adjusts your cash back as your spending changes, it may offer more flexibility than other cards with rotating categories and enrollment requirements, like Chase Freedom Flex℠* and Discover it® Cash Back, which both offer 5 percent cash back on up to $1,500 spent quarterly in categories the issuer chooses (activation required).
-After hitting the spending cap, the earning drops to 1 percent.
+Also note that since the Citi Custom Cash essentially lets you choose your own bonus category and automatically adjusts your cash back as your spending changes, it may offer more flexibility than other cards with rotating categories and enrollment requirements, like the Chase Freedom Flex®* and Discover it® Cash Back, which both offer 5 percent cash back on up to $1,500 spent quarterly in categories the issuer chooses (activation required).
+After hitting the spending cap, the earning drops to 1 percent. -

 Why should you get the Citi Double Cash Card?

-New customers get a 0 percent intro APR on balance transfers for 18 months, followed by a variable APR of 19.24 to 29.24 percent.
-Better yet, this card comes with a lower intro balance transfer fee of just 3 percent on transfers completed within the first 4 months of account opening (or $5, whichever is greater), which could save you a good chunk of cash versus the Citi Custom Cash card’s 5 percent balance transfer fee (or $5, whichever is greater).
+New customers get a 0 percent intro APR on balance transfers for 18 months, followed by a 18.49% - 28.49% (Variable) APR.
+Better yet, this card comes with a lower intro balance transfer fee of just 3 percent on transfers completed within the first 4 months of account opening (or $5, whichever is greater), which could save you a good chunk of cash versus the Citi Custom Cash card’s 5 percent balance transfer fee (or $5, whichever is greater). -

-• This card features the same redemption options as the Custom Cash card, including the ability to house these points under Citi Premier and transfer them to a travel partner.
+This card features the same redemption options as the Custom Cash card, including the ability to house these points under the Citi Premier or Citi Prestige (no longer available to new applicants) and transfer them to a travel partner.
 That option will net you the most value.
-According to Bankrate’s latest valuations, each ThankYou point can be worth around 1.6 cents when transferred to a high-value loyalty program.
+According to Bankrate’s latest valuations, each ThankYou point can be worth around 1.6 cent when transferred to a high-value loyalty program.

-Without a Citi Premier card, the rewards earned with Double Cash and Custom Cash are basic ThankYou points and can only be transferred to a handful of partners, none of which are expected to net top value.
-You need a Citi Premier card to truly maximize the points value here.
+Without a Citi Premier or Citi Prestige card, the rewards earned with Double Cash and Custom Cash are basic ThankYou points and can only be transferred to a handful of partners, none of which are expected to net top value.
+You need a Citi Premier card to truly maximize the points value here. -

 The bottom line